” … it is about that small but vital place where an organizing campaign or movement meets the public sphere.”Paul Kuttner, CulturalOrganizing.org

 John Jordan was co-founder of Reclaim the Streets (1995-2001) and now works with the Laboratory of Insurrectionary Imagination, a collective that merges art, activism and permaculture.
 He loves to apply creativity to social movements such as Climate Camps and has invented various new direct action methodologies such as the Rebel Clown Army.
 Co-author of We Are Everywhere: The Irresistible Rise of Global Anti-capitalism (Verso), he has just brought out a new book-film with Isabelle Fremeaux exploring Europe’s utopian communities, Les sentiers de l’utopie (Editions Zones/La Découverte).
 Balancing on the tightrope between art and activism, creativity and resistance, is where he’s most at home.

 John Sellers is co-founder of The Other 98%, a founding partner of Agit-Pop Communications, and president of the Ruckus Society.
 John worked for Greenpeace in the early 90s before leaving to help start Ruckus.
 He has had the great fortune to be integrally involved in powerful peaceful actions all over the world: from the high seas with the Rainbow Warrior to the streets of Seattle in the uprising against the WTO.
-He works from home on Vashon island in the Puget Sound where he and wife Genevieve unschool their seven-year-old twins Sam and Hazel.
-Check him out at Agit-Pop.com.
+He works from home on Vashon island in the Puget Sound where he and wife Genevieve unschool their twins Sam and Hazel.

-Jonathan Matthew Smucker is the Training Director for Beautiful Trouble.
+Jonathan Matthew Smucker served as the first Training Director for Beautiful Trouble.
 A long-time participant, organizer, trainer, and theorist in grassroots movements for social, economic and ecological justice, Smucker has trained thousands of change agents in campaign strategy, framing and messaging, direct action, and other grassroots organizing skills.
 He is co-founder and Director of Beyond the Choir, a strategy and training organization.
-He spent most of the past year in New York City working full-time with Occupy Wall Street.
-Smucker plans to begin a sociology PhD program this coming fall (2013).
-To read more of his writing, visit beyondthechoir.org.
+He is also a doctoral student of sociology at UC Berkeley.

 Joshua Kahn Russell is an organizer and strategist serving movements for social justice and ecological balance.
 He is an action coordinator, facilitator & trainer with the Ruckus Society, and has trained thousands of activists.
 Joshua has written numerous movement strategy essays, chapters for several books, and a few organizing manuals, most recently Organizing Cools the Planet: Tools and Reflections to Navigate the Climate Crisis, with Hilary Moore (PM Press 2011).
 He has helped win campaigns against banks, oil companies, logging corporations, and coal barons; worked with a wide variety of groups in a breadth of arenas, from local resiliency projects, to national coalitions, to the United Nations Climate Negotiations.